IntelliCAD: History

-Early 1990s
+1990s

-"IntelliCADD" began as an independent AM/FM/GIS (Automated Mapping/Facilities Management/Geographic Information System) software firm in La Mesa, CA, USA.
+IntelliCAD began as an independent AM/FM/GIS (Automated Mapping/Facilities Management/Geographic Information System) software firm in La Mesa, California in the United States.
 One of its products, AutoCAD Data Extension, allowed multiple users to access the same AutoCAD drawing, or have a single drawing point to entities stored in other drawings.

-Softdesk, the then-largest third-party product developer for Autodesk, acquired this company in 1994 and used the know-how to secretly develop an AutoCAD clone.
+In 1994, Softdesk, the then-largest third-party product developer for Autodesk, acquired IntelliCADD, and used the know-how to secretly develop an AutoCAD clone.
 Autodesk had recently entered into direct competition with Cyco Software (another third-party Autodesk partner), and Softdesk was concerned that the same could happen to them.
 The AutoCAD-clone project was kept semi-secret under the project name "Phoenix".

-1996-1998

 In December 1996 Autodesk announced that it would acquire Softdesk outright for $90 million in common stock.
 A complaint regarding the inclusive sale of IntelliCADD was filed with the US Federal Trade Commission ("FTC").
 According to FTC Docket No. C-3756: